 When browsing a website secured by an SSL Certificate, users expect that all the data on that website is safe.

 What if just a part of that information on the website is secured?
-There are websites that have an SSL Certificate installed, but not all their data is secured.
-The sign in section of the website may be safe, while many of the scripts from the website may still remain unsecure.
+Some websites have an SSL Certificate installed, but not all their data is secured.
+The sign-in section of the website may be safe, while many of the scripts from the website may remain unsecured.
 If a website displays content (images, video, ads) from unsecured HTTP connections, that website is considered to have mixed content.

 Types of mixed content

-There two types of mixed content: passive and active.
+There are two types of mixed content: passive and active.
 While active is more dangerous, both types of content are a threat.
-We will explain you how these two types of mixed content can affect your website’ security.
+We will explain to you how these two types of mixed content can affect your website’s security.

 Passive mixed content

-Passive mixed content means audio, image and video files that are pulled from unsecured HTTP connections.
-These types of content can can cause leaks.
-For example, your cookie information can be exposed.
-On a page with mixed content, the attacker can replace the audio, video or image files with something else (e.g.: malware).
-The attacker can lure the users to other unsecure HTTP websites.
-The good news is that the attacker cannot cause damage on whole website, but only on some pages or elements of a website.
+Passive mixed content means audio, image, and video files that are pulled from unsecured HTTP connections.
+These types of content can cause data breaches For example, your cookie information can be exposed.
+On a page with mixed content, the attacker can replace the audio, video, or image files with something else (e.g., malware).
+The attacker can lure users to other unsecure HTTP websites.
+The good news is that the attacker cannot cause damage to the whole website, but only on some pages or elements of a website.